johnsroy/web_development/README.md

-HTML, CSS and JavaScript used to create an online dating website.
+My HTML, CSS and JavaScript projects and games.
+A few coding exercises and samples.